An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Methodology

 \textbf{Step 2: Building reference binned distribution}

 Feature identification requires a set of input fields for local morphological analysis.
 This initial complete ``low-resolution distribution'' can either be obtained with standard PIV algorithms or binning the PTV data from Step 1 with a sufficiently large bin size.
-In this work, we follow the second approach to reconstruct the reference binned distribution on a Cartesian grid $\boldsymbol{x_i} \in \mathbb{R}^{n_x\times n_y}$, where $n_x$ and $n_y$ are respectively the numbers of grid points along the streamwise and axial direction.
+In this work, we follow the second approach to reconstruct the reference binned distribution on a Cartesian grid $\boldsymbol{x}=(x,y) \in \mathbb{R}^{n_x \times n_y}$, where $n_x$ and $n_y$ are respectively the numbers of grid points along the streamwise and axial direction.

-The bin size must be selected in order to minimise empty spots.
+The bin size must be selected in order to minimise the empty spots.
+In case of occurrence of empty spots, the value of velocity corresponding to them can be obtained by interpolation.
 Assuming that the binning is a simple moving-average operation, in order to obtain $N_p$ particles per spot it should be set a bin size (assumed square) such that:

 where $N_{ppp}$ is the particle density, expressed in particles per pixel, and $b_{ref}$ is the bin size of the reference binned fields.
 A Poisson distribution models quite accurately the probability of finding empty bins once $N_p$ is selected: